 Jane originally trained as a linguist and spent over 12 years in developing countries teaching English; she has also been on Social Enterprise study trips to China, Japan and in Europe.
 Jane has been involved in successful partnership working with Local Authorities, Government Departments, non-departmental bodies, Higher Education institutions, Support Organisations, Social Enterprises and community groups.
 She is a consummate ‘digester of detail’ and a ‘completer-finisher’ who likes the challenge of delivering to deadline and budget.

 Rohit Ramchandani DrPH (cand), MPH | public health adviser & principal investigator | ColaLife

 Founder & Executive Director | Antara Global Health Advisors

 Doctor of Public Health Candidate | Johns Hopkins School of Public Health

 Adjunct Lecturer | University of Waterloo School of Public Health & Health Systems

-Recognized as a “Rising Star in Global Health”, Rohit is ColaLife’s Public Health Adviser.
-He has been with ColaLife from nearly the start and in addition to having played a key role in guiding the development of the concept, establishing new partnerships, and writing concept papers, he has been a central advocate for ColaLife, and is the Principal Investigator for COTZ (the ColaLife Operational Trial in Zambia).
+Recognised as a “Rising Star in Global Health”, Rohit is ColaLife’s Public Health Adviser.
+He has been with ColaLife from nearly the start and in addition to having played a key role in guiding the development of the concept, establishing new partnerships, and writing concept papers, he has been a central advocate for ColaLife, and was the Principal Investigator for COTZ (the ColaLife Operational Trial in Zambia).

 Rohit is Founder and Executive Director at Antara Global Health Advisors, a Canadian global health advisory firm focused on helping organizations around the world (donors, governments, foundations, private sector, philanthropists, etc.) in the achievement of improving lives, increasing equity, and preventing needless loss of life by providing global health expertise, experience, partnerships, and evidence-based public health and management advise.